Essay Competition

 Will I receive feedback on my essay?

 Unfortunately, due to the high volume of submissions, it is not possible to provide feedback on individual essays.
+Please read our Essay Advice above for general tips on how to do well in this competition!

 I study outside of the UK, can I still enter?